Medically reviewed on January 2, 2018.

 severe migraine headaches (with aura, numbness, weakness, or vision changes), especially if you are older than 35;

-To make sure the vaginal ring is safe for you, tell your doctor if you have:
+To make sure the vaginal ring is safe for you, tell your doctor if you have ever had:

 a family history of breast cancer;

-if you have recently had a miscarriage or abortion during the first trimester of pregnancy.
+if you have recently had a miscarriage or abortion.

-The hormones in this medicine can pass into breast milk and may harm a nursing baby.
-These hormones may also slow breast milk production.
+The hormones in this medicine can slow breast milk production.
 Do not use if you are breast feeding a baby.

 How should I use this medicine?